W427697/Discord-/.github/comments/invalid-link.md

 ### Why was this issue closed?

 To be able to investigate, we need access to a reproduction to identify what triggered the issue.
 We need a link to a **public** GitHub repository, Stackblitz or CodeSandbox.
-Please use [storybook.new](https://storybook.new) to create one, and consult our [documentation](https://storybook.js.org/docs/react/contribute/how-to-reproduce) for guidance.
+The easiest way to create a reproduction is with [storybook.new](https://storybook.new).

 The bug template that you filled out has a section called "To reproduce", which is where you should provide the link to the reproduction.